-The film industry has unrelentingly produced travel-inspired horror movies.
-Any trip to your local video store should secure a slew of movies detailing intrepid souls being lured into shady situations or adventurous protagonists (hopefully) surviving any traveler’s worst nightmare.
+The film industry produces a continuous stream of travel-inspired horror movies.
+Just spend some time browsing Netflix for a slew of movies about intrepid souls lured into shady situations or adventurous protagonists (hopefully) surviving any traveler’s worst nightmare.

-So why does traveling keep inspiring dramatic and sometimes plainly horrific movies?
-Seemingly, the lack of comfort zone and the isolation that comes with being so far away from home plays a grand role.
-Combine that with a tangible unknown and bad decisions and voilà!
-You’ve got a perfect recipe for a scream fest!
+The lack of comfort and isolation that comes with being so far away from home combines with the creepy and unknown and bad decisions and voilà!
+You’ve got a perfect recipe for a screamfest!

 Deliverance, 1972 – Georgia, USA

-Four city slickers set out on a weekend of canoeing and camping when they are cornered, hunted, and even sexually assaulted, by hillbillies.
-It doesn’t help either that they have serious issues in the rapids.
+Four city slickers set out on a weekend of canoeing and camping.
+They end up being hunted, cornered, and sexually assaulted by hillbillies.

 >> Check out the best places to hike in the US